 7.12 MRO support for LTM

-The gNB-CU receives an RLF report associated to an LTM mobility event from the UE or via the Failure indication message over Xn.
+The gNB-CU receives an RLF report associated to an LTM/CLTM mobility event from the UE or via the Failure indication message over Xn.
 The gNB-CU performs initial analysis.
 In case of failures due to inappropriate cell switch triggering or wrong target cell selection for LTM cell switch, the gNB-CU forwards the RLF report to the last serving gNB-DU in case of too late LTM cell switch, or to the source gNB-DU in case of too early LTM cell switch or LTM cell switch to wrong cell.
+In case of failures due to inappropriate CLTM execution conditions provided by the gNB-DU, the gNB-CU forwards the RLF report to the source gNB-DU.

 If a UE is served by the gNB-CU and then re-establishes or recovers in the same gNB-CU after LTM cell switch failure, or if the gNB-CU receives a Failure Indication without an RLF report from another gNB, the gNB-CU may send a failure report without an RLF report to the last serving gNB-DU in case of too late LTM cell switch, or to the source gNB-DU in case of too early LTM cell switch or LTM cell switch to wrong cell.

-The target gNB-DU identifies that a Beam Failure Recovery (BFR) has happened in the UE shortly after a successful LTM cell switch by detecting that a time gap between the successful LTM cell switch and the BFR in the same cell is smaller than the configured threshold (e.g. Tstore_UE_cntxt).
+The target gNB-DU identifies that a Beam Failure Recovery (BFR) has happened in the UE shortly after a successful LTM cell switch/CLTM cell switch by detecting that a time gap between the successful LTM cell switch/CLTM cell switch and the BFR in the same cell is smaller than the configured threshold (e.g. Tstore_UE_cntxt).
 The target gNB-DU performs initial analysis and sends the recovery beam information to the source gNB-DU via the gNB-CU.
+In case of CLTM cell switch, the target gNB-DU also sends the UE selecting beam information to the source gNB-DU via the gNB-CU.

 The target gNB-DU identifies that the UE successfully performs a RACH-based access while re-establishing or recovering to the same target cell.
 The target gNB-DU sends the re-established or recovery beam information, the TA value used at successful RACH-based access, or both to the source gNB-DU via the gNB-CU.